Tech Deep Dive

 Why Dialects Break the Language Model

-Even if an Acoustic Model were perfectly capable of identifying every phonetic variation, the Language Model of a generic Arabic speech-to-text system would still fail.
+Even if an Arabic Acoustic Model were perfectly capable of identifying every phonetic variation, the Language Model of a generic Arabic speech-to-text system would still fail.
 This is because its vocabulary and grammar are based on MSA, creating a fundamental mismatch with the words and sentence structures of spoken dialects.

 • Vocabulary Mismatch: The most obvious problem is that dialects use different words.
 A customer in Beirut who says, “Biddi shuf el-fatura” (“I want to see the bill”) is using words that a Language Model trained on MSA will not recognize.
 The MSA equivalent is “Uridu an ara al-fatura.”
 Having never seen the words “biddi” or “shuf” in its training data, the generic model will likely substitute them with acoustically similar but contextually nonsensical MSA words.